FACT-Finder-Web-Components/documentation/markdown/en/ff-search-feedback.md

 * **content**
     * Use it to place the necessary elements to rate the search.

-The content slot <b>must</b> include two HTMLElements whose purpose is to give the search quality a positive or negative rating.
+The content slot must include two HTMLElements whose purpose is to give the search quality a positive or negative rating.
 Any HTMLElement is possible, all you need to do is to add the attribute `[data-positive]` and `[data-negative]` to the corresponding elements.
 The `ff-search-feedback` element will then listen for tab events on those HTMLElements and changes its internal state.
 Please note:

 The default value of the rating is positive.
 So it will be positive if the user doesn't select any of the tabs.

 A rating can also contain a user's feedback text.
-For this you need to include <b>any</b> HTMLElement which has a
+For this you need to include **any** HTMLElement which has a **value** property.
-<b>value</b> property.
 You need to add the attribute `[data-message]` on that HTMLElement.

 To send the feedback to FACT-Finder you need to include another HTMLElement with the attribute `[data-send]` which triggers the request on tab.